oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

   ![Click Create Rule](images/click-create-rule.png)

 3. On the **Create Rule** page, specify the following:
-    - **DISPLAY NAME:** : Provide a name, such as the event type that you will be choosing; in this lab, the event type will be `Autonomous Database - Stop End`.
+    - **DISPLAY NAME:** : Provide a name, such as the event type that you will be choosing; in this lab, the event type will be `Autonomous AI Database - Stop End`.
     - **DESCRIPTION:** Provide a description.

     In the **Rule Conditions** section, specify the following:
     - **Condition:** `Event Type`
     - **SERVICE NAME:** `Database`
-    - **EVENT TYPE:** : Choose `Autonomous Database - Stop End` from the drop-down list.
+    - **EVENT TYPE:** : Choose `Autonomous AI Database - Stop End` from the drop-down list.

     In the **Actions** section, specify the following: